tal-diamant/pixi.js-learning-doc/readme.md

 Now we can use our piece of plastic with a picture stuck to it as a 'character' on our board game.\

 Thankfully, because this is all digital, we can cut as many small pieces of paper from the bigger piece as we want, even if we already cut that area before.\
+And in the same way we can also stick the small piece of paper to as many pieces of plasic as we want.\

 So now hopefully even if you don't understand the technical details underneath, you at least understand the relationship between all the parts of this system and why we use it like we do.\

-Ok, using the preloading techniques we used earlier is the best way to load images into your project, but if you want to be more quick and dirty (for example when prototyping or during development) you can use the following:\
+Ok, so using the preloading techniques we used earlier is the best way to load images into your project, but if you want to be more quick and dirty (for example when prototyping or during development) you can use the following:\
 to load a single image to a sprite
 ```javascript
 // when served through the internet this will cause a popin effect as